YotsubaBeat/kappaworker/README.md

 Requires the NodeJS javascript framework to run.

 ## Benefits
-With the use of [wsProxy client](https://github.com/yotsubabeat), wsProxy can be runned with the use of a plain HTML document runned on any browser, You will not need to install/download anything else but the [wsProxy client](https://github.com/yotsubabeat), and a proper web browser.
+With the use of [wssProtocol client](https://github.com/yotsubabeat), wsProxy can be runned with the use of a plain HTML document runned on any browser, You will not need to install/download anything else but the [wsProxy client](https://github.com/yotsubabeat), and a proper web browser.

 The `consepts/` folder provides alternative PHP documents which can be runned by the HTTP server, including a real-time request analytics for administrative management, and more.